-Pursuant to RCW 47.64 all bargaining unit employees who provide written authorization will have union dues deducted.
+Pursuant to RCW 47.64 all bargaining unit employees who provide the exclusive bargaining representative with written authorization to have union dues deducted, shall have union dues deducted.
+The exclusive bargaining representative shall provide the Employer with written authorization for the deduction of union dues.
 The Employer shall deduct from salary payments the union dues, including initiation fee, and shall remit the same to the Union.
-An employee may cancel their payroll deductions of dues/fees by written notice to payroll and the Union.
+An employee may cancel their payroll deduction of dues/initiation fee by written notice to the Union by certified mail return receipt hardcopy.
+After the Employer receives confirmation from the exclusive bargaining representative that the employee has revoked authorization for deductions, the Employer shall end the deduction no later than the second payroll after the receipt of the confirmation.
 No provision of this Article shall preclude an employee from executing any other right specified under RCW 47.64.
 The Union agrees to indemnify and hold harmless the Employer from all claims, demands, suits or other forms of liability resulting from such deductions or on account of compliance with this Article and any and all issues related to the deduction of dues.